coder/modules/jfrog-token/README.md

 # JFrog

-Install the JF CLI and authenticate package managers with Artifactory.
+Install the JF CLI and authenticate package managers with Artifactory using Artifactory terraform provider.

 ```hcl
 module "jfrog" {